swistak35/uwr_courses/data_compression/bwt/README.md

  * `compress-lexi` is using **lexi**cographical sorting algorithm.
 Thus, if we are sorting all shifts of string of length n, it's roughly O(n^2).
  * `compress-uni` is algorithm proposed on my **uni**versity course.
 It's O(n*logn) and it's kind of lexicographical sorting, but using the fact that all of sorted strings are just a shifts.
  * `compress-suffix`.
 This algorithm just builts the **suffix** tree and by looking it left to right we get sorted strings.

+### Suffix theoretical background

+Suffix trees are built using Ukkonen's algorithm.
+As stated above, this algorithm just create suffix tree and read suffixes left to right.
 However, we assume that there's a # letter at the end.
 By `#` we mean letter bigger than any other letter in used alphabet.
 Thus, this algorithm doesn't sort all shifts of the given string, but it sorts it's suffixes.

 ## Decompression